cicirello/user-statistician/README.md

 ```

 The repetition of "USERNAME" in the above example is that we are assuming this
-is in your profile repository, which must be named identical to your username.
+is in your profile repository, which must be named identically to your username.

 A version that links the image to this repository
 so that others know how you generated it is as follows: